michael-maton/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure is when a function can look out of itself and use variables from other functions that enclose it.
+It can also look outwards and grab global variables.
 2. Study the following code, then answer the questions below.

 ```js